000geid/ne000vim/README.md

 No need to clone, copy, or pray to the config gods.
 This script will:
 - Install Neovim and git if you somehow don’t have them
 - Symlink this config to `~/.config/nvim` (overwriting any old cruft)
-- Prompt you to open Neovim, where plugins will install themselves
+- Prompt you to open Neovim, where plugins will install themselves using [lazy.nvim](https://github.com/folke/lazy.nvim)

 ## What is this?